amritamaz/amritamaz.github.io/about.md

 <h2>About Amrita</h2>
 </section>

 I am a computer scientist and writer.
-I was a PhD student at the University of Washington, drink lots, and I keep a very detailed diary.
+I was a PhD student at the University of Washington, drink lots of coffee, and I keep a very detailed diary.

 Before graduate school, I lived in New York and studied at Columbia University, mostly about computers, cameras, and old books.
 I also worked at a chip fab and the second-oldest daily college newspaper.